NVIDIA/TensorRT-LLM/docs/source/gpt_attention.md

 TensorRT-LLM has a feature called `Cyclic KV Cache`, which treats the kv cache as a circular buffer.
-This means that it only stores the kv cache for the last N tokens, where N is determined by the `max_kv_cache_length` parameter in `GenerationSession.setup`.
+This means that it only stores the kv cache for the last N tokens, where N is determined by the `max_attention_window_size` parameter in `GenerationSession.setup`.
 You can see examples of this in the `run.py` or `summarize.py` files.
 When the cache is full, new tokens’ kv cache will overwrite the "least recently used" caches.

-In the context phase, if the input length surpasses the `max_kv_cache_length`, `Sliding Window Attention` will be activated.
+In the context phase, if the input length surpasses the `max_attention_window_size`, `Sliding Window Attention` will be activated.
 This serves the same function as the `sliding window_size`.

 This feature helps to reduce the memory footprint of the kv cache when dealing with very long sequences.

-_Note that when using beam search, cyclic kv cache may not perform as well as full kv cache when the current step exceeds `max_kv_cache_length`.
+_Note that the cyclic kv cache feature doesn't work with beam searching currently as the context kv cache are shared across beams.
-This issue will be addressed in future releases._

-_The experimental feature, which allows different `max_kv_cache_length` values for each layer, is also supported.
+_The experimental feature, which allows different `max_attention_window_size` values for each layer, is also supported.
 To utilize this feature, simply provide an `int32 torch.Tensor` with a shape of `[num_layers]` to the `GenerationSession.setup`.
-This tensor will serve as the buffer for `max_kv_cache_length`, setting unique values for each layer.
+This tensor will serve as the buffer for `max_attention_window_size`, setting unique values for each layer.
 However, it’s important to note that the memory allocation for the kv cache still relies on the buffer’s maximum value._